President and CEO, Alliance of Automobile Manufacturers

 Bainwol previously served as President and CEO of the Recording Industry Association of America (RIAA), which represents the nation’s major music labels.
 During his eight years at RIAA (2003-2011), the music industry transformed to meet the new digital world, and Bainwol helped lead the music industry’s campaigns to curb piracy, protecting intellectual property rights and securing needed Congressional reforms such as the PRO-IP Act, which updates the nation’s anti-piracy laws.
 Bainwol also helped revitalize a coalition of music organizations that worked together on industry issues.

 Bainwol came to the recording industry after a 25-year-long career in federal policymaking and politics.
 During his Capitol Hill time, Bainwol was chief of staff to two United States Senators, two political committees and several Senate leadership offices.
 He is also widely recognized for his campaign capabilities.
 Bainwol began his career as a budget analyst in President Ronald Reagan's Office of Management and Budget (OMB).

 The Washington Post called Mr. Bainwol a "Top D.C.
 Lobbyist and Man in Demand."
 Capitol Hill's Roll Call newspaper included him as one of the 50 most influential "politicos" in Washington.
 Campaigns and Elections magazine named him a "Mover and Shaker."
 Mr. Bainwol was born in Munich where his father was stationed.
 He grew up in Germany, the Canal Zone, Maryland, and Thailand before graduating from Frankfurt American High School.
 He obtained an undergraduate degree from Georgetown University and an M.B.A. from Rice University.

-Bainwol serves on the boards of the National Fatherhood Initiative and the Bryce Harlow Foundation among others.
+Bainwol serves on the board of the Bryce Harlow Foundation among others.
 He and his wife, Susan, have three children.